 but not anymore!!

-Homemade Strawberry Jam with a hint of Mint
+Homemade Strawberry MINT Jam recipe- with JUST a SLIGHT hint of Mint

 Now there are two ways this can be done…